AUMSA/2020-MSA-content/AI & Advanced Analytics/README.md

 ## Assignment:
 For your assessment you need to complete

+#### Part-1
+To assist you finishing learn the tools and complete the project, we have created two Introductory Lessons.
+We suggest you complete these first before proceeding with your projects

+** Task **
+ - If you're using Azure Machine Learning Studio then first read this [short guide](https://docs.microsoft.com/en-us/azure/machine-learning/studio/what-is-ml-studio).
+And then complete this [tutorial](https://docs.microsoft.com/en-us/azure/machine-learning/studio/create-experiment).

+- If you will code you own project then complete this [Microsoft Learn Module](https://docs.microsoft.com/en-gb/learn/paths/intro-to-ml-with-python/).

+#### Part-2
-1. Complete one project for the ideas mentioned above or of your choice.
+Complete one project for the ideas mentioned above or of your choice.
+You can complete the project with either using Azure Machine Learning Studio or code up the project using Azure Notebooks or similar tools.
-2. Complete the "intro-to-ml-with-python" exercises on the Microsoft Learn Platform https://docs.microsoft.com/en-gb/learn/paths/intro-to-ml-with-python/

 ### Submission